 While this is how we recognize mastery, it’s by no means an expectation that everyone will start as a junior and end up as a principal.
 Basecamp needs people and perspectives from all levels of skill.
 And for those who do end up progressing all the way through this path, it may well be a journey of many, many years, if not a decade+.

 But these titles make it clear to everyone where someone is in their career progression at Basecamp.
 Note that these titles are about a particular role at Basecamp.
 Someone may well have been a “Senior Designer” somewhere else with a different assessment criteria and a different workflow, and then still start at Basecamp as a “Designer”.
 We recognize mastery and titles at Basecamp for the work done at Basecamp.

 Day to day, though, these titles aren’t really much of a factor.
-It’s not like they’re printed on your HELLO MY NAME IS sticker at the meetups (not that we have those anyway!).
 But they do give newcomers another way of orienting themselves at the company and it gives everyone a clear way of tracking their personal career progression at Basecamp.